 LACE CURTAINS – POLYESTER OR COTTON – WHICH TO CHOOSE

 Polyester has it’s fans.
-Polyester does have some distinct advantages when considering its use for lace curtains and lace draperies in your home.
-Polyester curtains are more stable and resist stretching.
+Polyester does have some advantages when considering its use for lace curtains and lace draperies in your home.
+Polyester curtains are more stable.
 They wash well and resist wrinkling and shrinking.
 They do well when using cool to warm water in a gentle cycle.
 For the best results rehang immediately after the spin cycle is completed.
 Polyester material requires little or no ironing.
-Another advantage is that Polyester is resistant to mildew.
-It is ideal to use for shower curtains and bathroom tiers and valances.
+Another advantage is that Polyester is resistant to mildew which makes it ideal to use for shower curtains and bathroom tiers and valances.
 Generally curtains made from Polyester, a derivative of petroleum, are less expensive.
 One disadvantage of using this material is that it tends to flare and is a little more difficult to arrange in pleats.
 Another disadvantage is that you have to use a somewhat difficult to use special dye if you wish to change colors.

 THE CHOICE IS YOURS